What are Enzymes

 - They break down the proteins in the blood that cause inflammation, this facilitates their removal via the lymphatic and circulatory system.

-- Reduction in inflammation , increase in proper blood formation, increase in proper circulation hinders scar tissue and adhesion formation, while reducing pain.
+- They support a reduction in inflammation, an increase in proper blood formation, and an increase in circulation which helps to hinder scar tissue and adhesion formation, while also reducing pain.

 Improves Blood Flow